OPS-E2E-PPE/VBA-Docs/api/Access.EmptyCell.IsVisible.md

 You can set the **IsVisible** property only in the **Print** event of a report section that contains the control.

-You can use the **IsVisible** property together with the **HideDuplicates** property to determine when a control on a report is visible and show or hide other controls as a result.
+Use the **IsVisible** property together with the **HideDuplicates** property to determine when a control on a report is visible and show or hide other controls as a result.
 For example, you could hide a line control when a text box control is hidden because it contains duplicate values.

 ## Example